 We have a no nuts policy – please respect this

-Our meals provider is Caterlink.
-The price of a school meal is £2.25.
+Our meals provider is Nourish.
+The price of a school meal is £2.30.

-Please note that all meals must be paid for in advance via the online payment system, details of how to register for this are in the following link:
+Please note that all meals must be paid for in advance.

 All children in EYFS, Year 1 and 2 are entitled to free school meals under the Government Universal School Meals Initiative.
 Dinner registers are taken at the beginning of the school day when the children are told what the menu is and they are able to select either main, vegetarian or a jacket potato.

 During their morning playtime all children are allowed to consume a healthy snack consisting of fruit, vegetables or dried fruit and a drink.
 Under the Government’s healthy school policy we offer the Infants a different piece of fruit or vegetable every day.

 In addition, under 5’s are entitled to free milk, should they wish to take up this option.
 This scheme is operated through Coolmilk www.coolmilk.com should you wish your child to benefit from this scheme please register on line.
 Over 5s have the option of purchasing milk from this provider which may also be booked on line.